octocloudlabs/supercharge-docs/docs/walt/lab-7.md

 💡 **Instructor tip:**

->Other browser service work in Codespace too.
+>Other browser services work in Codespace too.
 For example, playing an audio file!

 ### Open the GyroDodge folder
 >Note: URLs are case-sensitive on this codespace VM.

 1. In the Live Server tab
 2. Change the URL from `app.github.dev/TextParticles/index.html`
-3. To 'app.github.dev/GyroDodge/index.html'
+3. To `app.github.dev/GyroDodge/index.html`
 4. This is a browser based game, you should be able to hear the game music and effects.

-When you have time, check out the code in the `/workspaces/supercharge-canvas-fun/GyroDodge/js` folder.
+When you done playing the game, check out the code in the `/workspaces/supercharge-canvas-fun/GyroDodge/js` folder.

 [<a href="/walt/lab-8.html">Go to next lab</a>]